ianhajra/virtual_assistant/README.md

 # Virtual Assistant

 Welcome to the Virtual Assistant project!
 This is an open-source virtual assistant designed to run on macOS, Linux, and Windows.
-It is built to handle a variety of tasks, and is tailored to the needs of working professionals.
+It is built to handle a variety of tasks and is tailored to the needs of working professionals.

 ## Work in Progress

 Please note that this project is currently a work in progress.
-We are actively developing all features of this product, and are actively seeking developers!
+We are actively developing all features of this product and are actively seeking developers!
 Your feedback and contributions are highly valued.

 ## Features